Currys plc: History

 On 3 April 2020, the company permanently closed 531 stand-alone Carphone Warehouse stores that were solely focused on telephone devices.
 Subsequently, 3,000 job positions related to the affected stores were cut.
 According to the firm, the reason behind the closure of the stores was the online shift of customers and a lesser extent of phone upgrades.

-Carphone Warehouse shops continue providing telephone services.
-Following the spread of the COVID-19 pandemic, on 4 August 2020, Dixons Carphone announced additional 800 job cuts in order to reduce the costs caused by the pandemic.
-The company also announced its plans to re-organise its operations in their bigger stores.
+Following the spread of the COVID-19 pandemic, on 4 August 2020, Dixons Carphone announced 800 job cuts in response to increased costs.
+The company also announced plans to re-organise its operations in its bigger stores.
 Regarding the decision, the firm's chief operating officer stated that they wanted "to empower store leadership teams, create a flatter management structure and make it easy for customers to shop with us."

 The business was renamed from Dixons Carphone to Currys plc in September 2021.
-The Currys brand also replaced the company's PC World, Team Knowhow and Carphone Warehouse brands.
+The Currys brand also replaced the company's former retail brands, including PC World, Team Knowhow and Carphone Warehouse.

+In June 2023, Frasers Group acquired a stake in Currys, which would increase during the year.

+In November 2023, Currys announced that they would be selling their Greek and Cypriot business, Kotsovolos, and would be leaving the South Eastern European market.
+Outside the UK and Ireland, the company would do business only in the Nordic countries.

+On 17 February 2024, Sky News reported that Elliott Investment Management was interested in buying Currys for £700M; Currys turned down the offer.
+A leading shareholder in Currys demanded that the company's board not engage with potential suitor Elliott Advisors unless it proposed a minimum offer of 75p-a-share, valuing the retailer at around £800m, amid claims that a 62p-a-share offer from Elliott undervalued the company.